-During the six-month funding cycle, Illumina Accelerator offers genomics-driven startups four key resources - capital and access to capital, sequencing and genomics expertise, coaching, and lab and office space in the San Francisco Bay Area.
+During the six-month funding cycle, Illumina Accelerator offers genomics-driven startups four key resources - capital and access to capital, sequencing and genomics expertise, coaching, and lab and office space in the San Francisco Bay Area and in Cambridge, UK.

 We help create early stage, genomics-driven startups from across the globe to drive new commercial innovations and unlock the power of the genome.

-Our investments are advancing breakthrough applications in genomics, including novel therapeutics, diagnostics, agriculture, synthetic biology, forensics, and direct-to-consumer applications.
+Our investments are advancing breakthrough applications in genomics, including novel therapeutics, diagnostics, agriculture, synthetic biology, software, and direct-to-consumer applications.

-Mostafa Ronaghi, Ph.D., joined Illumina in August 2008.
-As Senior Vice President and Chief Technology Officer, he is responsible for leading internal research and technology development (RTD) and is co-founder of Illumina Accelerator, the world’s first business accelerator focused solely on creating an innovation ecosystem for the genomics industry.
+Alex Aravanis MD PhD joined Illumina in June 2020.
+As Senior Vice President and Chief Technology Officer, he is responsible for leading Illumina’s research and technology development functions and the innovation engine for next-generation sequencing platforms and applications, accelerating technology breakthroughs and translation to the clinic.
+This includes Illumina Accelerator, the world’s first business accelerator focused solely on creating an innovation ecosystem for the genomics industry.

 Previously, Amanda was Senior Vice President of Alexandria Venture Investments/Alexandria Real Estate Equities, Inc. In her role, she helped lead Alexandria Venture Investments, which has over $250 million in capital deployed and committed to breakthrough life science and technology companies and leading venture capital funds.
 Amanda also led a team of life science professionals with strong science and business expertise responsible for industry research, company analysis, business development, and thought leadership limitations to help position Alexandria at the forefront of the industry.